nanometre/pet-adoption-tgc-proj2/README.md

 # Paw Pals' RESTful API

->Note: This is a bootcamp project where an interactive web application was created using React, Express and MongoDB
+>Note: This is a bootcamp project where an interactive web application was created using React, Express.js and MongoDB

 ## RESTful API using MongoDB and Express.js